 Roland Sutton Chair of Radiology

-Professor Alison Murray is the Roland Sutton Chair of Radiology at the University of Aberdeen.
-She is Director of the Aberdeen Biomedical Imaging Centre (www.abdn.ac.uk/ims/research/abic), Lilian Sutton Building, University of Aberdeen.
+Professor Alison Murray is the Roland Sutton Professor of Radiology at the University of Aberdeen and Honorary Consultant Neuroradiologist with NHS Grampian.
+She is based in the Aberdeen Biomedical Imaging Centre (www.abdn.ac.uk/ims/research/abic), Lilian Sutton Building, University of Aberdeen.
 This houses the 3T research magnetic resonance imaging (MRI) scanner.
 Research MRI facilities are located within the acute NHS hospital and are immediately adjacent to the John Mallard Positron Emission Tomography (PET) Centre and the NHS Department of Nuclear Medicine, facilitating combined studies of brain structure and function.

-She has extensive NHS clinical experience of brain imaging in dementia, with around 400 nuclear medicine brain regional cerebral blood flow SPECT/CT studies per annum and receptor studies in movement disorder.
+She has extensive NHS clinical experience of brain imaging in dementia, both structral imaging and around 400 nuclear medicine brain regional cerebral blood flow SPECT/CT and FDG PET CT studies per annum and receptor studies in movement disorder.

 Structural, molecular and functional brain imaging using MRI, SPECT and PET.

-Main interest is in normal brain ageing and dementia.
+Main interest is in normal brain ageing and changes associated with cognitive decline due to neurodegenerative diseases that cause dementia.

 Other interests: brain imaging in neurodevelomental and other neurogedenerative disorders.